What is a booted cable?

 A word on choosing the length of a patch cord.

 We are mentioning this point in this article because the differences we have just described between booted and crimped play part in choosing the correct length of patch cable for your application.
 Anyone who is building a rack in an office or multiple racks in a data center wants to make a good job of the cable management.

 Untidy cables are painful to look at and are also a reflection on the installer themselves.
 We have seen installers meticulously measuring distances between patch panels and equipment with just plain cable, string, etc. to work out exactly what lengths to order, but this approach usually ends badly.

 The length of a patch cable is measured from the end of one connector to the end of the other connector, not the length of the cable without the connectors.
 So why mention this in an article about booted vs. crimped cables?
 Well as described above, a booted cable does not flex as soon as the cable emerges from the connector because of the boot, the length of the boot is obviously part of the overall length of the cable itself.

-So getting back to our installer who has just worked out he needs 300 3ft patch cords… When he comes to install them he suddenly finds out that hardy any of his patch cords are long enough!
+So getting back to our installer who has just worked out he needs 300 3ft booted patch cables.
+When he comes to install them he suddenly finds out that hardy any of his patch cables are long enough!

 The best way to work out the needed length is simply measure as described and add 6 to 12 inches to your measurement.
 It will not matter that the cables will work out longer in some instances, as long as you order the same lengths it will be easy to produce a tidy and symmetrical result.